dimkr/tootik/README.md

 /users/edit only changes the content and the last update timestamp of a post.
 It does **not** change the post audience and mentioned users.

+### Polls

+tootik supports [Station](gemini://station.martinrue.com)-style polls.
+To publish a poll, publish a post in the form:

+	[POLL post content] option 1 | option 2 | ...

+For example:

+	[POLL Does #tootik support polls now?]
+Yes | No | I don't know

+Polls are multi-choice, allowed to have 2 to 5 options and end after a month.

+Poll results are updated every 30m and distributed to other servers if needed.

 ## Implementation Details

 ### The "Nobody" User